gicentre/elm-vegalite/docs/changeNotes.md

 - `axStrExpr` / `axcoNumsExpr` for providing expressions that evaluate to string axis properties or configuration (VL5.0).

-- `axBooExpr` / `axcoBooExpr` for providing expressions that evaluate to Boolean axis properties (VL5.0).

 - `coBooExpr` for providing expressions that evaluate to Boolean top-level configuration properties (VL5.0).

 - `coStrExpr` for providing expressions that evaluate to string top-level configuration properties (VL5.0).

+- `doNumExpr` for providing expressions that evaluate to numeric scale domain properties (VL5.0).

+- `hdNumExpr` for providing expressions that evaluate to numeric facet header properties (VL5.0).

+- `hdStrExpr` for providing expressions that evaluate to string facet header properties (VL5.0).

 - `leNumExpr` / `lecoNumExpr` for providing expressions that evaluate to numeric legend properties or configuration (VL5.0).